zenml-io/zenml/docs/book/how-to/model-management-metrics/track-metrics-metadata/attach-metadata-to-a-run.md

     return classifier
 ```

-{% hint style="warning" %}
-In order to log metadata to a pipeline run during the step execution without
-specifying any additional identifiers, `log_related_entities` should be
-`True` (default behavior).
-{% endhint %}

-## Logging Metadata Outside a Run
+## Manually Logging Metadata to a Pipeline Run

-You can also attach metadata to a specific pipeline run after its execution,
+You can also attach metadata to a specific pipeline run without needing a step,
 using identifiers like the run ID.
 This is useful when logging information or
 metrics that were calculated post-execution.